FuelLabs/fuel-bridge/README.md

 # Fuel Development Environment

-This docker-compose project runs a local Fuel development environment with both an L1 node and a Fuel node.
+This project runs a local Fuel development environment with both an L1 node and a Fuel node.

 ## Requirements